 The park was not the site of the original manor house, which was probably where Blaby Hall stands today, and the area was abandoned by the 15th century.
 This is typical of many rural settlements in Leicestershire in the 14th and 15th centuries, where farmsteads and areas of village were deserted.
 This is often connected to demographic decline in rural communities triggered by a succession of famines and plagues in the 14th century.

 Continue along the path as it heads east.

 As you reach the east end of the park look carefully at the earthworks.
 You might be able to see that they form parallel lines.
-This is the remains of ridge and furrow, created by a system of single-sided ploughing used in Europe in the medieval period.
+This is the remains of ridge and furrow, created by medieval ploughing.
 Repeated ploughing would pile earth up into a series of ridges separated by shallow furrows.
-It marks the beginning of the Mill Field, the open field to the east of the village.
+It marks the beginning of Mill Field, the open field to the east of the village.
 From the Roman period the whole park was farmland, until in the 12th or 13th century the western half was taken out of arable cultivation and converted into new properties as the village expanded.
 From the 15th century onwards the park was given over to permanent pasture.
 Abandoned medieval settlement sites like this were rarely repopulated because landowners found it more profitable to devote their land to animal husbandry rather than find new tenants.